Vox Clamantis: Versions

-Wickert divides the manuscripts into two groups:A-text (=Macaulay initial version= Fisher b-version) and B-text (=Macaulay final version= Fisher c-version).
+Wickert divides the manuscripts into two groups: A-text (Macaulay's "initial version," Fisher's "b-version") and B-text (Macaulay's "final version," Fisher's "c-version").
 The A-text for Book VI condemns the advisors of a young King Richard; the corresponding B-text condemns "the king's corrupt and corrupting young associates."
-There is a unique manuscript (MS Laud (Misc) 719 SC10601) which omits the Visio and numbers the books I-VI.
+There is a unique manuscript (MS Laud (Misc) 719 SC10601) which omits the Visio and numbers the books I–VI.
 Fisher calls this the a-version.
 Both Wickert and Fisher agree that the existence of this manuscript is strong evidence that the bulk of Vox was written before the Peasants' Revolt.

 Genre and purpose

 Book One is a dream-vision.
 Galloway claims the Gower's use of dream-vision contributed to the demolition of the form.
 He cites only two instances of dream-vision in the fifteenth century.
 "Gower's reassessment of the dream-vision form throughout his career progressively and caustically dissolve its claims to revealing suprahuman powers, while using the form to explore the connections between human thought and interpretation and human needs and appetites."

 Most critics cite the remaining books as an example of estate satire where the author complains about various problems in society.
 "This universal voice, the voice of the Old Testament prophets, is the mode of perception and expression that distinguishes medieval complaint from classical satire."
 Wickert disagrees and argues that these books have the form of a medieval sermon described in Luke 3:7-9.